johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-12-28-docusaurus-image-cloudinary-remark-plugin/index.md

 ## Introducing `remark-cloudinary-docusaurus`

-But who wants to to create a remark plugin?
+But who wants to make a remark plugin?
 I don't.
 I want to use a remark plugin.
 So I created one.
-It's called [`remark-cloudinary-docusaurus`](https://www.npmjs.com/package/remark-cloudinary-docusaurus) and you can find it on npm.
+It's called [`remark-cloudinary-docusaurus`](https://github.com/johnnyreilly/remark-cloudinary-docusaurus) and you can find it on npm.
 It's a drop-in replacement for the plugin we created above.
 You can add it like this (use whichever package manager CLI tool you prefer):

 ```bash
 npm i remark-cloudinary-docusaurus